 12. Arathusa Safari Lodge

-Arathusa Safari Lodge sets you right in the middle of a classic Big 5 – lion, leopard, rhino, elephant and buffalo – destination.
-Located on a private concession in the northern section of the Sabi Sands Game Reserve and bordering the world-famous Kruger National Park, Arathusa is a gateway to an authentic affordable safari in South Africa.
+Arathusa Safari Lodge sets you right in the middle of a classic Big 5 (lion, leopard, rhino, elephant and buffalo) destination.
+Located on a private concession in the northern section of the Sabi Sands Game Reserve and bordering the world-famous Kruger National Park, Arathusa is a gateway to an authentic safari and one of the most affordable safari lodges in South Africa.
 With its thrilling wildlife sightings, knowledgeable trackers and guides, and traditional bush lodge feel, you’ll get to rough it just like the explorers from years gone by without compromising on modern comforts and luxuries.

 13. Simbavati River Lodge

 Simbavati River Lodge offers its guests over 12 000 hectares of wildlife-rich, untamed wilderness to explore in Timbavati Private Game Reserve.
 The reserve shares an unfenced border with the Kruger National Park, allowing the animals to freely move between the two areas and making it a safari-lovers paradise.
 When not out on game drives in search of the Big 5, you can still spot all of your favourite game as they gather for a drink at the Nhlaralumi River below from the comfort of the lodge’s extensive deck.

 14. Motswari Game Lodge